DWils/todolist/README.md

 ## How to Use
 1. Enter a task in the input field and click "Ajouter" to add it to the list.
+2. Use the filter buttons (**Toutes**, **Actives**, **Terminés**) to view tasks based on their completion status.
-2. Click on a task to mark it as completed.
+3. Click on a task's checkbox to mark it as completed or uncompleted.
-3. Use the ✏️ button to edit a task or the 🗑️ button to delete it.
+4. Use the ✏️ button to edit a task or the 🗑️ button to delete it.
-4. Click "Effacer tout" to clear all tasks.
+5. Click "Effacer les tâches terminées" to remove only completed tasks.

 ## Setup
 1. Clone the repository.